EvgenyGorG/Bank_security_control_panel_part2/README.md

 In the file `.env.example` you can see the environment variables, they are used in the module `settings.py ` to configure and access the database.
 If you have access and the necessary data, you can rename the `.env.example` file to `.env` and fill in the environment variables. `SECRET_KEY` is the secret key of the website.
+`DEBUG` is a Boolean (logical) setting in the configuration file `settings.py `, is responsible for the project's mode of operation: debugging or working.
+If you need to see a detailed error message, enter `True`.
 `DB_URL` is a link with sensitive database data, which includes: user, password, host, port, name.
 `DB_URL` functions using the [dj-database-url](https://github.com/jazzband/dj-database-url/tree/master)
 library.
 The template for this environment variable looks like this: